SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <td style="text-align: left">Integer</td>
 <td style="text-align: left">Specifies a time interval in milliseconds for which a device is awake and accepting network traffic after sending a LWM2M registration or a registration update to {{< product-c8y-iot >}}.
 If set to 0, the device will be considered as always online.
-If the value is not set, the awake time is determined by the LWM2M client's registration awake time attribute &ldquo;at&rdquo; or, if this attribute is also not found, then by the global setting that is defined in the LWM2M microservice.
+If the value is not set, the awake time is determined by the LWM2M client's registration awake time attribute "at" or, if this attribute is also not found, then by the global setting that is defined in the LWM2M microservice.
 </td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>
 <td style="text-align: left; height: 40px;">Notification storing when disabled or offline / notificationIfDisabled</td>
 <td style="text-align: left">Boolean</td>
 <td style="text-align: left">See LWM2M spec.
-Possible values are true or false.
+Allowed values are true or false.
 Default: Not configured.</td>
-<td style="text-align: left">Optional, defaults to Leshan default behavior.</td>
+<td style="text-align: left">Optional, defaults to Leshan default behavior</td>
 </tr>
 <tr style="height: 40px;">
 <td style="text-align: left">Disable timeout / disableTimeout</td>
 <td style="text-align: left">Boolean</td>
 <td style="text-align: left">See LWM2M spec.
-Possible values are true or false.
+Allowed values are true or false.
 Default: Not configured.</td>
-<td style="text-align: left">Optional, defaults to Leshan default behavior.</td>
+<td style="text-align: left">Optional, defaults to Leshan default behavior</td>
 </tr>
 <tr>
 <td style="text-align: left">LWM2M request timeout / lwm2mRequestTimeout</td>
 <td style="text-align: left">Integer</td>
 <td style="text-align: left">The timeout used for shell operation requests such as read, write, execute done by the LWM2M microservice to the LWM2M device.
-The value is in milliseconds and can be given to override the default value that is provided in the LWM2M microservice property file with &ldquo;C8Y.lwm2mRequestTimeout&rdquo; property.
+The value is in milliseconds and can be given to override the default value that is provided in the LWM2M microservice property file with the "C8Y.lwm2mRequestTimeout" property.
-The value must not exceed the maximum request timeout limit given in the LWM2M microservice property file with &ldquo;C8Y.lwm2mMaxRequestTimeout&rdquo; property.
+The value must not exceed the maximum request timeout limit given in the LWM2M microservice property file with the "C8Y.lwm2mMaxRequestTimeout" property.
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>
 <td style="text-align: left">Binary delivery encoding / binaryDeliveryEncoding</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Indicates the encoding format for writing binaries to a LWM2M device.
-The encoding format can be either "OPAQUE" or "TLV" or "JSON" or "TEXT".
-In case of empty or invalid entries,
-the default format is considered as "OPAQUE".
+The encoding format can be "OPAQUE", "TLV", "JSON" or "TEXT".
+In case of empty or invalid entries, the default format is "OPAQUE".
 <td style="text-align: left">Optional</td>
 </tr>
 </tbody>
 </table>

-The following table explains several optional parameters related to firmware update which help in tuning the Firmware Over The Air (FOTA) parameters on a device level.
+The following table explains several optional parameters related to firmware updates which help in tuning the Firmware Over The Air (FOTA) parameters on a device level.

 <table>
 <col style="width:25%">
 <col style="width:10%">